 Our meal is served in a huge hall, adorned with weapons and family photos, yellowed with age.
 The food is nothing to write home about, but we are very hungry and fall to.

-As the day dawns, a beautiful landscape emerges through the mist: steep, forest-clad mountains, where rivers, over the millennia, have cut deep valleys.
+As the day dawns, a beautiful landscape emerges through the mist: steep, forest-clad mountains and valleys, created by rivers through millennia.

-Our Ambassador is a coughing wreck, and when the road gets steeper, it almost comes to a standstill.
+Our Ambassador is a coughing wreck, and on a steep road it almost comes to a standstill.
 We must leave the car and proceed on foot the rest of the way to a Forest Rest House, beautifully situated at a reservoir, in which various birds are feeding, including little cormorant (Phalacrocorax niger), pond heron (Ardeola grayii), and striated heron (Butorides striata).
 Along the road, we notice birds like grey junglefowl (Gallus sonneratii), plum-headed parakeet (Psittacula cyanocephala), and slender-billed vulture (Gyps tenuirostris).
-We observe no mammals at all.
+We fail to observe any mammals.

 Rather disappointed with the result of our trip, we return to the palace, where we complain to the hotel owner.
 He maintains, however, that it had been impossible to rent a jeep, which we find rather odd, as we saw several of the kind in Ghanerao the day before.
 Following further discussion, he agrees to charge us only a total of 300 Rs. for our stay, including the meal.